Rural affordable housing – History 2008

 As discussed at the Parish Council meeting on 10th November 2008, a list of proposed sites has been visited by Jean Fox and reviewed by a AVDC planning officer.
 The Parish council will be holding a closed meeting in the next few weeks to review this and agree the next steps.

 Following the survey result, the Parish Council has agreed to proceed to the next stage.
 More details will appear on the website.
 A summary of the survey results is below.
-If you wish to borrow a copy of the full report this can be arranged with the Parish Council Clerk by emailing Ellen please click here.

 The surveys have now been analysed by Jean Fox, the Rural Housing Enabler, and confirm there is a need for affordable housing in Akeley.
 Jean says:

 ‘I have just finished analysing the survey forms for Akeley and you will be pleased to know that the parish does have a need for a small scheme of 6 dwellings for local people’

 Further updates will be published here.
 If you wish to comment about the proposals please contact the Parish Council Clerk or any of the Parish Councillors.

 As parishioners will recall, discussions between the Parish Council and The Rural Housing Enabler (RHE) about the provision of affordable housing were initiated in February 2008, when Jean Fox, the Rural Housing Enabler from Bucks Community Action was invited to address an open meeting at the village hall.
 Councillors felt that there might be a need in the village and wanted to identify what type and size of housing, if any, was needed.